JRQie/JRQie.github.io/index.md

 Working in progress.

 # About
-I am currently a 4th year PhD student at Washington University in St. Louis, where I work on light manipulation and detection in micro/nano-photonic systems.
+I am currently a 4th year PhD student in the Deparment of ESE at Washington University in St. Louis.
+I work on light manipulation and detection in micro/nano-photonic systems, and explore deep learning enabled optical design and signal processing.

 # Research
-Minaturized multimodal sensing and imaging
+Minaturized multimodal optical sensing and imaging based on nanophotonics
-High Q microresonators
+Control of light transport in high Q microresonators

 # Teaching
 ESE 4301 Quantum Mechanics for Engineers, Fall 2022